wp-plugins/catwalker/readme.txt

 == Changelog ==

 = 0.9 =
 Introduces option to include a list of related posts or pages at the end of each entry.

-Includes option to specify terms for which to include related posts.
+Settings for this option will limit the functionality to specific categories or attributes, or to child-terms of specific categories or attributes.
+More configuration options will follow.

 = 0.8 =
 Introduces option to include a list of assigned attributes at the end of each post or page.